Humanothon is a human, world, change-aware ‘marathon’ – a thematic movement – for sense making and building shared understanding.

 We look forward to mingling with you in this thematic build of understanding.

-Hunome is a new Social Network and a Collective Sensemaking online product – uniquely designed to build shared understanding.
+Hunome is a product uniquely designed for building multidimensional understanding.
+This is the place for thinking and building knowledge together or solo.
+A home for the curious and sense makers.
 A SparkMap is a non-linear, evolving and multi-dimensional map of understanding on a theme.
 SparkMap is a great way to visualize the understanding that a group of people have on a particular theme.

 Humanothon is a movement or a set of thematic movements run on the Hunome product.
 You can take leadership on a theme that needs multidimensional understanding and that you want to build a concerted systematic mapping on, with a group.
 Hunome product is there to use and our team helps the leads set this up providing materials and other help.